Thinkwise/docs/docs/sf/process_flows.md

 ### Add record

 This process action receives input parameters to assign values to the columns of the subject (comparable with a default procedure).
 These input values have no effect if this process action is used as a start action.
-Since the value of a column can be set in different ways it is important to apply clear priorities.
+Since the value of a column can be set in different ways, it is important to apply clear priorities.
 The value needs to be applied in the following sequence:

 Default value Link with context Input parameters of the process action Default procedure.